mlegenhausen/grunt-ng-constant/README.md

 ;
 ```

+## FAQ

+#### How can I change the quote style?
+You can create your own template that escapes all `"`, but this is not a generell solution.
+Currently there is no easy way to change this.
+If you know a converter that can print out pure javascript instead of JSON, please tell me.

+#### How can I create multiple modules?
+Create for each module an own target and set the `dest`, `name` and `constants` parameter for each one.

+#### How can I create a CoffeeScript version of the module
+Till v0.5.0 this was supported natively by the plugin.
+Now you have to use the [grunt-js2coffee](https://github.com/jonschlinkert/grunt-js2coffee) plugin.

+#### Hey I like this project how can I help?
+Report bugs, propose new features or simply star the project that shows me that are people are interessted in this project.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).